Ft. Lauderdale Waterfront Condos for Sale

 - Intracoastal Front Condos

 - Canal Front Condos with Ocean Access

-- New River Front Condos in downtown Ft.
+- Las Olas Condos along the New River in downtown Ft.
 Lauderdale

 Waterways are arranged such that Ocean Access Canals lead to the Intracoastal Waterway, which leads to the Atlantic Ocean.
 The New River leads to the Intracoastal, which leads directly to the Ocean.